Country: Sierra Leone

 The Loma Mountains qualify as an IPA under criterion A(i), as this area supports a important populations of 34 globally threatened species, as well as criterion A(iii) for one unassessed highly range restricted species and criterion B(ii) as it contains the entire global population of five highly range restricted species.
 This site also triggers criterion C(i) as it contains one of the five best national examples of 5 globally threatened habitats.

-The diverse habitats present at the IPA support a range of plant species, including at least thirty-four threatened and nine endemics species to Sierra Leone, four of which are globally unique to the Loma Mountains.
+The diverse habitats present at the Loma Mountains support a range of plant species, including at least thirty-four threatened and nine endemic species to Sierra Leone, four of which are globally unique to the Loma Mountains.
 This site is highly diverse with a recorded total of 1,576 vascular plant species and notable diversity in Fabaceae, Poaceae and Orchidaceae (Jaeger 1983).
 This IPA belongs to the Loma-Man Highlands phytogeographic region which lies south of the Fouta Djalon Highland region in Guinea.

-This site is a high conservation priority as it contains four globally irreplaceable and unique plant species: Bidens sierra-leonensis (Asteraceae), Ledermanniella jaegeri (Podostemaceae), Loxodera strigosa (Poaceae) and Scleria monticola (Cyperaceae).
+The Loma Mountains is a high conservation priority site as it contains four globally irreplaceable and unique plant species endemic to this site: Bidens sierra-leonensis (Asteraceae), Ledermanniella jaegeri (Podostemaceae), Loxodera strigosa (Poaceae) and Scleria monticola (Cyperaceae).
 Despite being range restricted, there are no currently known threats to these taxa, therefore they have been assessed as Least Concern.
-A targeted survey to assess the conservation status of these species is recommended.
+A survey to assess these species is recommended.
 In particular, the rheophytic herb Ledermanniella jaegeri has not been recorded since the type collection, made in 1965.
-Inselberg habitats are centers for endemism at the site.
-Speciation is enhanced by these habitats as they frequently occur as isolated monoliths and are characterized by extreme environmental conditions (i.e. edaphic dryness, high degrees of insolation).
+Inselberg habitats are centers for endemism.
+Speciation is enhanced by these habitats as they frequently occur isolated and are characterized by extreme environmental conditions (i.e. edaphic dryness, high levels of insolation).
 The steep cliffs associated with granite inselbergs provide habitat for endemic species Afrotrilepis jaegeri (LC) and Dryopteris amblyodonta (EN), while submontane grassland is habitat for Baccharoides nimbaensis (EN), Gladiolus leonensis (EN), Loudetia jaegeriana (NE) and Vernonia jaegeri (EN).
 There is also notable diversity of carnivorous plants within Droseraceae and Lentibulariaceae at the site.

 There are dubious records of Guinea endemics Clematis kakoulimensis (CR, Jaeger #P.8854) and Cyanotis lourensis (EN, Cole 1974) from this site, however due to identification uncertainty they have been left out of this assessment.

-This IPA falls within the Guinean Montane Forests ecoregion (Dinerstein et al. 2017).
+The Loma Mountains are located within the Guinean Montane Forests ecoregion (Dinerstein et al. 2017).
 The vegetation of the Loma Mountains is comprised of a rich matrix of submontane forest and montane grassland punctuated by granite inselbergs.
-This gradually transitions into lowland evergreen forest at c.500 m asl or gallery forest along drainage lines.
-The Loma Mountains contains five habitats that are rare and globally threatened in West Africa: Low-altitude evergreen forest and gallery forest, Submontane forest (500+ m), Submontane grassland (mainly 1000+ m), waterfalls with endemic Podostemaceae and Granite inselbergs.
-Notably, this site has the largest intact area of submontane forest and inselbergs in the country, as well as significant areas of lowland forest, albeit disturbed.
+This gradually transitions into lowland evergreen forest and gallery forest along drainage lines.
+The Loma Mountains contains five habitats that are rare and globally threatened in West Africa: Low-altitude evergreen forest and gallery forest, Submontane forest (over 500 m), Submontane grassland (mainly over 1000 m), Waterfalls and Granite inselbergs.
+Notably, the Loma Mountains has the largest intact area of submontane forest and inselbergs in the country, as well as significant areas of lowland forest, albeit disturbed.

 Closed forests at the base of the mountains are not continuous, and are largely secondary at various stages of succession, from farmbush and thicket to mature evergreen and semi-deciduous forest.
 The forest on the western side of the highlands is particularly dense, as it is the side that faces the monsoonal front, while the eastern side of the mountains are drier due to the desiccating effect of the northeasterly Saharan winds (Jager 1947b, Cole 1968).
 Fruit trees like citrus (exotic) and Cola spp. are common in secondary forest (Cole 1968) and trees such as Tectona grandis (Teak, exotic), Mangifera indica (Mango, exotic) and Heritiera utilis (Niangon) have been planted throughout the site to demarcate the national park boundary (Forestry Division 2012).